Making a falling sand simulator

 A fun exercise is implementing one of these falling material particle systems.

-In this post, we'll just implement the most basic material, "sand".
+In this post, we'll implement the most basic material, sand, and focus on the core simulation loop that makes a browser-based falling sand demo work.

 This will be the final product for this post (drag around inside!):